-- Due Weekly: Submissions must be received via Dropbox no later than 5:00PM on the date prior to class (i.e., Tuesday) - Each question should be focused/concise and listed on one page (Word doc) - Worth 10% total (graded weekly per reading as submitted or not)
+- Due Weekly: Submissions must be received via Dropbox no later than 5:00PM on the date prior to class (i.e., Sunday).
+This allows time to consolidate questions for class. - Each question should be focused/concise and listed on one page (Word doc); please clearly indicate to which reading your question pertains. - Worth 10% total (graded weekly per reading as submitted or not)

-Assignment: Discussion Facilitation Competencies: 2,4
+Assignment: Discussion Facilitation Learning Outcomes: 2, 7, 8

-Beginning in our 3rd week (September 26), students will take turns facilitating discussion of one of the readings from those assigned.
+Beginning in our third week (September 28), groups of two students will take turns facilitating discussion of an assigned reading.
 The corresponding weeks for this are noted in the above table; relevant articles are denoted with an asterisk in the list of required readings.
-Though individual students will lead discussions, it is expected that all students will read all readings each week and that all will participate in the discussion itself.
-On our first day (before you leave class), please submit a rank-ordered list of weeks in which you wish to facilitate discussion.
-Given the range of topics, so you may not get your first choice.
-Bear in mind that becoming a clinical psychologist means having knowledge and expertise beyond a single area (you'll be sharing knowledge with each other); moreover, you may focus your paper on the topic of highest interest to you.
+Though two students will lead discussions, it is expected that all students will read all readings each week and that all will participate in the discussion itself.

+On our first day (September 14), please form your two-person group and submit a rank-ordered list of the weeks during which your group would like to facilitate discussion (please list ALL weeks).
+Given the range of topics and number of groups, you may not get your first choice.
+Bear in mind that becoming a clinical psychologist means having knowledge across multiple areas; further, if your topic is not your top interest, you may focus your individual papers on a topic of high interest to you.

-For this assignment, students will facilitate discussion of key issues and/or questions pertinent to the reading for that week.
+For this assignment, each group will facilitate discussion of key issues and/or questions pertinent to a reading for that week.
 This is not simply an article summary.
 Indeed, you must limit the discussion of content to 5 minutes (everyone would have completed the reading by class time).
-In keeping with the fourth competency guiding this course, the overarching aim of the assignment is to lead the class in a thoughtful discussion.
-The more involvement generated, the better.
-To help, you may want to focus on 3-5 points of interest/pressing questions rooted in the reading.
-The ensuing discussion should be about 20-25 minutes (if you go over this, it is perfectly fine).
-Because you would have selected the key points/questions in advance, you should be prepared to address/answer.
-You may also find it helpful to employ any of the following strategies to encourage discussion: 1) having prepared questions to ask the class; 2) asking classmates a week in advance of your discussion facilitation to ponder a particular issue; 3) ask classmates to bring a question or comment based on the reading to class; 4) engage your classmates in a brief activity or demonstration.
-These are just some ideas (feel free to bring your own!).
+In keeping with the learning outcomes and competencies underlying this course, the overarching aim of the assignment is to lead the class in a thoughtful discussion and thus generate involvement from your fellow students.
+To help, you may want to focus on select points of interest or pressing questions rooted in the reading.
+The ensuing discussion should be about 25-30 minutes (exceeding this is perfectly fine).
+Because you would have selected the key points/questions you'd address in advance of class, you should be prepared to address/answer them.
+To facilitate discussion, you may find it helpful to employ any of the following strategies:

+1) having prepared questions to ask the class; 2) using break-out rooms in Zoom; 3) asking classmates to ponder particular issues in advance; or 3) engaging your classmates in a brief activity or demonstration (e.g., watching clip, doing an online activity).
+These are just suggestions; your ideas are always welcome!